Hypersensitivity Nephropathy

 Practice Essentials

-Interstitial nephritis (IN) is an immune-mediated form of tubulointerstitial nephritis that may occur secondary to drugs, autoimmune disease, infections, and hematologic disorders or as a reactive process.
+Hypersensitivity nephropathy is an acute interstitial nephritis (AIN) that is most often induced by drugs.[1]
+Interstitial nephritis is an immune-mediated form of tubulointerstitial nephritis that may also occur secondary to autoimmune disease, infections, and hematologic disorders or as a reactive process.
 Drug-induced acute interstitial nephritis (DI-AIN) is found in 0.5%-3% of all kidney biopsies and in 5%-27% of biopsies performed for acute kidney injury.
-Drugs are implicated in 70%-90% of biopsy-proved IN with a prevalence of 50% in less developed to 78% in more developed countries.[1]
+Drugs are implicated in 70%-90% of biopsy-proved AIN, with a prevalence of 50% in less-developed to 78% in more-developed countries.[2]

-Drug-induced AIN continues to be the most common type of hypersensitivity nephropathy, but it requires a careful differential diagnosis with other entities (tubulointerstitial nephritis with uveitis syndrome, IgG4-related disease, drug reaction with eosinophilia and systemic symptom syndrome, sarcoidosis and other systemic diseases) that can also induce AIN.
-Infection is still an important cause of AIN in less developed countries.[2]
+Although drug-induced AIN is the most common type of hypersensitivity nephropathy, it requires a careful differential diagnosis with other entities (tubulointerstitial nephritis with uveitis syndrome, IgG4-related disease, drug reaction with eosinophilia and systemic symptom syndrome, sarcoidosis and other systemic diseases) that can also induce AIN.
+Infection is still an important cause of AIN in less-developed countries.[3]

 Background